Sports participation always has a risk of injury.

 Injury always results in pain, which ranges from mild to severe.
 Physical signs may be absent or may include any combination of soft-tissue edema, erythema, warmth, point tenderness, ecchymosis, instability, and loss of mobility.

 Diagnosis should include a thorough history and physical examination.
 History should focus on the mechanism of injury, physical stresses of the activity, past injuries, timing of pain onset, and extent and duration of pain before, during, and after activity.
+Patients should be asked about exposure to quinolone antibiotics, which can predispose to tendon rupture.
 Diagnostic testing (eg, x-rays, ultrasonography, CT, MRI, bone scans, electromyography) and referral to a specialist may be required.

 Immediate treatment of most acute sports injuries is RICE.